-Jungkook is the sixth member of BTS to make his solo debut, followed by J-Hope, Jin, RM, Jimin, and Suga.
-His debut song "Seven" was listed on Billboard's top 100 popular song chart for 12 consecutive weeks.
+Jungkook is the sixth member of BTS to make his solo debut after J-Hope, Jin, RM, Jimin, and Suga.
+His debut song "Seven" was listed on Billboard's top 100 popular song chart for 13 consecutive weeks.
 The main vocalist of BTS has recently made headlines for rolling out his very first solo album "Golden."
 The album, dropped on November 3, has recorded some 2.14 million sales only three hours after its release.
 Jungkook collaborated with various global producers including British singer-songwriter Ed Sheeran and American producer Andrew Watt for the album that contains 11 English songs.

 During an exclusive interview with Apple Music, an online monthly music subscription service, Jungkook said he misses being in the group.
 "We were always together for so many years that I felt the void of them not being next to me.
 You know, I miss them," the 26-year-old told Apple Music on November 10.
 He added: "I got so much help from all six of them, it allowed me to grow to where I am today."